picoders1/emotion_based_music_recommendation-app/README.md

 ## Features

-- **Real-time Emotion Detection**: Utilizes Mediapipe's holistic model to detect facial and hand landmarks in real-time.
+- **Real-time Emotion Detection**: Utilizes Mediapipe's holistic model to detect facial and hand landmarks in real time.
 - **Emotion Classification**: A pre-trained Keras model (`model.h5`) classifies the detected landmarks into a specific emotion.
 - **Music Recommendation**: Based on the detected emotion, the application suggests music by searching on YouTube.